 When 17-year-old Butch is sent to the Enola Vale Youth Correctional Center in Montana for blinding an abusive correctional officer, he brings with him a deep-seated intolerance for injustices and a penchant for meting out retributions on his own.
 No one had better mess with him or anyone else while he's there.
 Unfortunately, many do.Written by

 Taylor Poulin (the actor who plays Banks) was arrested after starring in Dog Pound in connection with the murder of a high school football player.
 See more »

-Banks draws on Butch's face and then taunts him about his mother.
-When Butch is screaming we can see a full mustache drawn in, but when he is taken to the showers he has 2 lines going down his filtrum.
+Banks draws on Davis' face and then taunts him about his mother.
+When Davis is screaming, we can see a full mustache drawn in; but, when he is taken to the showers, he has two lines going down his philtrum.
 See more »

 Was this review helpful to you?